- First Name

 - Website URL

-- higher education, college student activism, historically black colleges and universities, civil rights, black greek-lettered organizations, hbcu
+- higher education, college student activism, historically black colleges and universities, civil rights, black greek-lettered organizations, hbcu, race, women and girls

 - Media Contact